 If you listen very carefully, you can hear the screech of tyres at Honda as the company performs a U-turn.
 Ever since Honda President Takeo Fukui said that he saw no value in developing plug-in hybrid vehicles because the technology was immature, we've been anticipating this.
 And so it has come to pass.
-Honda R&D Chief Engineer …
+Honda R&D Chief …

 Good to see that they've finally stopped shilling for the oil industry.